Use placeholders to create email signatures that adapt to the email sender

 The QR Code image placeholder

 - Placeholders will be replaced with different values.
-These values (e.g. AD attributes) can sometimes exceed the number of characters allowed by the image size you selected.
+These values (e.g. Entra ID attributes) can sometimes exceed the number of characters allowed by the image size you selected.
 If this happens, the program will automatically increase the size of the inserted QR Code image.
 The maximum limit is 1476 characters.
 If you go beyond this limit, your text may be trimmed.

 - You can change the properties of each placeholder by right-clicking it and choosing Edit placeholder.